Heyward’s walk-off HR in 10th gives Cubs 4-1 win over Reds - WHIZ News

 Rowan Wick provided two shutout innings in relief, and Codi Heuer (7-2) worked two hitless innings for the win.
 Heuer hasn’t allowed an earned run in his last 12 outings.

-Happ’s first-inning solo shot off Vladimir Gutiérrez nearly left Wrigley Field, but Chicago’s offense quickly quieted afterward.
-The Cubs went scoreless over the next eight innings, with just one hit.
+Happ’s first-inning solo shot off Vladimir Gutiérrez nearly left Wrigley Field, but Chicago’s offense went quiet afterward.
+The Cubs were held scoreless over the next eight innings, with just one hit.

 Gutiérrez gave Cincinnati five solid innings on the mound, allowing two hits and one run.
-Happ’s home run was the lone blemish for the rookie right-hander, who struck out six.
+Happ’s homer was the lone blemish for the rookie right-hander, who struck out six.

 TRAINER’S ROOM